zerkotin/backbone/README.md

 # Backbone boilerplate
-Backbone boilerplate will help you up and run a complete Frontend dev environment
+Backbone boilerplate will help you up and run a complete Frontend development environment.

 ## The Tools
 - [Backbone](http://backbonejs.org/)